What is a Vibratome (Vibrating Microtome)?

 - Most vibratomes support a slice thickness range of 20 to 1000 microns.
 Common applications include 300–500 µm for electrophysiology and 50–100 µm for imaging or staining.

-- What tissues can I cut with a vibratome?
+- What tissues can I cut with a vibratome or vibrating microtome?

-- Common tissues include brain, spinal cord, liver, kidney, lung, heart (for living myocardial slices), and intestinal mucosa.
+- Common tissues include brain, spinal cord, liver, kidney, lung, heart (for living myocardial slices), and organoids.
 The key is that the tissue is soft and can be embedded or secured properly for slicing.

 - Are vibratome blades reusable?